nefanov/cot/README.md

 Tools for manipulation with CompilerGym.
 Note: downstream ver. of CompilerGym is used (includes Ir2Vec patch, etc).

+### llvm_pass_shuffle_newpm

+Scratch for iterative compilation with pass shuffling for llvm-15 new PM

 ### experiment_runner

 Script for running search / RL experiments from this scope: